apiapi-dev/apiapi/README.md

 # apiapi
-An api to search for other api's
+This is the front facing web application for the api for apis